We enhance philanthropic leadership by offering quality information, research and skill-building programs for grantmakers.

 - Grantmaker Skills & Strategies - Training for grantmaking staff including workshops on building successful relationships with nonprofits, incorporating nonprofit financial information into your grantmaking, and integrating policy and advocacy into your work.

-- Topical Programs - Timely programs on specific issues in our society where philanthropy has a role to play in fostering change, such as the opioid epidemic, immigrant and refugee issues, sex trafficking, the Census, and many more.
+- Topical Programs - Timely programs on specific issues in our society where philanthropy has a role to play in fostering change, such as the opioid epidemic, immigrant and refugee issues, sex trafficking, the Census, American Rescue Plan Act fiscal recovery, and many more.

 - Affinity Group Programs - Many of our Members engage in similar work, and they find it beneficial to collaborate and share their efforts.
 Current affinity groups include: